 As you’ve probably learned, there are right ways—and wrong ways—to encourage others to adopt healthier habits.
-If you want to help someone in your life make a positive change in 2016, here are six ways to do so (without coming off as a condescending jerk).
+If you want to help someone in your life make a positive change, here are six ways to do so (without coming off as a condescending jerk).

 1. Clear up misconceptions.

 There's a lot of info out there about health and wellness, so cut through the static for your friends and family.
 For example, many people believe that to fit in exercise, you have to go to a gym—and it has to hurt, says Heather Hausenblas, Ph.D., a kinesiology professor at Jacksonville University.
 “That’s simply not true.
 Just go for a walk or find an activity you enjoy.”
 (Maybe an Angry Birds or Star Wars workout is more your thing.)

 The same illogic applies to foods we’ve learned are “good for us,” she points out.
 Brussels sprouts definitely don't have to be bland and soggy, and a healthier diet doesn't mean you're limited to tasteless egg whites and baked chicken.
 (These 29 delicious, clean-eating recipes prove it.)
 And while you're at it, maybe stop referring to your favorite foods as "healthy"—research shows even labeling an energy bar as healthy can lower how full it makes us feel.